Jhnbrn90/blog/content/pages/about.md

 I'm John Braun, living in The Netherlands.
-I'm currently working at [Enrise](https://enrise.com) as a software developer.
-I created [LaravelPackage.com](https://laravelpackage.com) as an open-source tutorial to PHP package development.
+I'm a software developer working mostly with Laravel and created [LaravelPackage.com](https://laravelpackage.com) as an open-source tutorial to PHP package development.

 This blog is built with [Next JS](https://nextjs.org/) and open source [on GitHub](https://github.com/Jhnbrn90/johnbraun.blog).